At least 3,617 people are now known to have died in a massive earthquake which hit Nepal on Saturday, police say.

 Clearer weather on Monday allowed more helicopters to head to Base Camp on Mount Everest.

-Foreign climbers and their Nepalese guides were caught by the tremors and a huge avalanche that buried part of the camp.
-At least 18 were killed by avalanches.
+huge avalanche that buried part of the camp.
+At least 18 were killed by

 Belgian climber Jelle Veyt tweeted that helicopters had been removing climbers from camps 1 and 2 to Base Camp throughout Monday morning.